Intercultural dialogue

+Intercultural dialogue (ICD) is an interaction between people that have different cultural backgrounds who intend to acknowledge those differences and learn from one another.

+Etymology

-Intercultural dialogue (ICD) builds upon the concept of dialogue, which refers to at least two people holding a conversation.
+The term builds upon the concept of dialogue, which refers to at least two people holding a conversation.
 And it builds upon the term intercultural, which is typically used to refer to people communicating across differences in nationality, race and ethnicity, or religion.

-Dialogue has several meanings: it sometimes refers to dialogue in a script, which simply means people talking, but more often it refers to "a quality of communication characterized by the participants' willingness and ability simultaneously to be radically open to the other(s) and to articulate their own views. ...
+"Dialogue" has several meanings: it sometimes refers to dialogue in a script, which simply means people talking, but more often it refers to "a quality of communication characterized by the participants' willingness and ability simultaneously to be radically open to the other(s) and to articulate their own views. ...
 Dialogue's primary goal is understanding rather than agreement."

-Description

-The term intercultural dialogue similarly is used with quite different meanings.
-It may be used broadly, to mean any interaction between people that have different cultural backgrounds, which is the same as what is more often called intercultural communication.
+Definitions

 Peter Praxmarer supplied a concise definition: "intercultural dialogue is the art and science of understanding the Other".
 The Council of Europe proposed a definition in 2008, for the European Year of Intercultural Dialogue, emphasizing the deliberate nature of intercultural dialogue:

 Intercultural dialogue is a process that comprises an open and respectful exchange or interaction between individuals, groups and organisations with different cultural backgrounds or world views.
 Among its aims are: to develop a deeper understanding of diverse perspectives and practices; to increase participation and the freedom and ability to make choices; to foster equality; and to enhance creative processes.

+Related concepts

+Intercultural dialogue is closely related to intercultural communication, which describes any interaction between members of different cultural groups.
+Intercultural dialogue typically is a more deliberate process intended to understand someone having a different background, and therefore different assumptions.

 Interfaith dialogue, also called interreligious dialogue, is a form of intercultural dialogue that focuses on conversations between members of different religions.
 Interfaith dialogues assume that the participants wish to understand other religious viewpoints.
 It is narrower than intercultural dialogue, because a religion is one possible form of cultural identity.

 Intergroup dialogue refers to any time members of groups having different identities talk.
 It is broader than intercultural dialogue, because cultural identity is one type of possible identity.